 All animals and members wanting to show in the 4-H Shows at the Indiana State Fair must meet all the Warren County requirements before making entries for the Indiana State Fair.
-4-H members and animals MUST be enrolled by the Warren County stated deadlines to be eligible.
+The Warren County MUST enroll 4-H members and animals stated deadlines to be eligible.